 Announcing Our Dent:Space Watch

-Our specially designed Swiss-made Dent commemorative watches have embarked on an extraordinary journey to the International Space Station, celebrating innovation and exploration.
+Our specially designed Swiss-made Dent commemorative watches have returned from an extraordinary journey to the International Space Station, celebrating innovation and exploration.
 Own a piece of space history by ordering your Dent:Space Watch.
 Email us for more information, or if you are a watchmaker, inquire about sending up your own timepieces.

 Details